Probing the interplay between jets, winds and multi-phase gas in 11 radio-quiet PG Quasars: A uGMRT-VLA study: Acknowledgements

 \section{Acknowledgements}

 We thank the referee for their insightful suggestions which have significantly improved this manuscript.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 We acknowledge the support of the Department of Atomic Energy, Government of India, under the project 12-R\&D-TFR-5.02-0700.
+SS acknowledges financial support from Millenium Nucleus NCN19\_058 (TITANs).
 LCH was supported by the National Science Foundation of China (11721303, 11991052, 12011540375, 12233001) and the China Manned Space Project (CMS-CSST-2021-A04, CMS-CSST-2021-A06).
+CMH acknowledges funding from an United Kingdom Research and Innovation grant (code: MR/V022830/1).
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.